SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

         - :c:func:`yices_decref_term`

-      When :c:func:`yices_garbage_collect` is called, all the terms or types with a positive reference counter is added to the set of roots.
+      When :c:func:`yices_garbage_collect` is called, all the terms or types with a positive reference counter are added to the set of roots.
 If the functions above are never called, then all the terms and types are considered to have a reference count of zero.

-      Note that decrementing a reference counter to zero does not delete anything.
+      Just decrementing a reference counter to zero does not delete anything yet.
 The terms and types are not deleted until function :c:func:`yices_garbage_collect` is called.

 .. c:function:: uint32_t yices_num_types(void)